Ocean life survey

 Existing rocky shore artificial habitats are designed to be fitted onto or into such man-made structures, and generally come in two main forms, artificial habitat attachments, and drilled/cored artificial habitat holes/pools.

-Ocean Life Survey has experience of installing the main varieties of the rocky shore attachment types, and of working with three of the leading manufacturers, to deliver successful instillations, These main designs include pool retention and texture type attachments, for which we have designed and installed arrays for research studies, and for improved connected habitat connectivity, consisting of 120 artificial habitats at 4 sites in the UK.
+Ocean Life Survey has experience of installing the main varieties of the rocky shore attachment types, and of working with three of the leading manufacturers, to deliver successful instillations in Wales.
+These main designs include pool retention and texture type attachments, from which we have designed and installed arrays for research studies, and for improved connected habitat connectivity.
+Martin Stanley (from OLS) has lead ab delivered artificial habitat projects in Wales (UK), including installing 120 artificial habitats at 4 Ports of Milford Haven sites, and assessing and testing the suitability for attempted instillation of marine artificial habitats at two further sites at Tenby and Saundersfoot Harbors.

-Ocean Life Survey has also designed and installed drilled/cored habitat holes in the UK for a government agency, including 42 horizontal habitat holes in a vertical sea wall at a further site in the UK, At another site we have designed and installed 90 scar holes for grazing organisms on an angled slipway structure, in order to provide habitat for marine grazers, and provide a potential natural/biological cleaning function on the slipway, which could reduce the need for future chemical slipway treatments to remove slippery marine growth from the working slipway surface.
+Ocean Life Survey has also designed and installed drilled/cored habitat holes, including 42 horizontal habitat holes in a vertical sea wall at a further site in the Wales, and at another site we have designed and installed 90 scar holes for grazing organisms on an angled slipway structure, in order to provide habitat for marine grazers, and provide a potential natural/biological cleaning function for slipways, which could reduce the need for future chemical slipway treatments to remove slippery marine growth from the working slipway surfaces.

-We also have experience of designing and commissioning larger artificial rock pools, for example on Rock Armor sea defenses, with our principle officer Martin Stanley, having commissioned and managed the instillation of 30 such habitats on behalf of a UK Government Agency.
+We also have experience of designing and commissioning larger artificial rock pools, for example on Rock Armor sea defenses, with Martin Stanley from OLS, commissioning, designing, and managing the instillation of 30 such habitats on behalf of a UK Government Agency.

-In addition we are our developing our own new bespoke designs for further attachment and drilled/cored artificial habitats.
-These are being designed to provide multiple functionality, in the form of marine artificial habitat, public art work, and marine education.
+Ocean Life Survey can provide bespoke artificial habitat and array designs for our clients, offering further attachment type and drilled/cored type artificial habitats.
+These can also be designed to provide multiple functionality, combining marine artificial habitat, public art work, marine education, and marine protection.

 Site and habitat assessment & selection